Corporate Engagement Opportunities

 Oshkosh Area United Way opens its grant process to the public annually.
 Applicants can request funding for any new or existing program that works toward solutions to strengthening Childhood Development, Steps To A Living Wage, or Mental Health.
 These three issues are the immediate concerns of the Oshkosh area.
 Our Community Impact volunteers help to evaluate grant applications, ask questions, and ultimately, make funding recommendations.
-For more information about the Community Impact process or to join the volunteer committee, contact Nicole.
+For more information about the Community Impact process or to join the volunteer committee, contact Candice Lane.

 Stay In Touch